lupyuen/send_altitude_cocoos/README.md

 The code compiles under the Arduino IDE, Arduino Web Editor, and Visual Studio Code with the PlatformIO extension installed.
 You'll need to install the following libraries:

-- `Time`: Download the `Time` library by Michael Margolis from Arduino Library Manager

 - `BME280`: Download the `BME280` library by Tyler Glenn from Arduino Library Manager

 - `cocoOS_5.0.1`: Download from http://www.cocoos.net/download.html,